 BBI(LEGAL) - BOARD MEMBERS: TECHNOLOGY RESOURCES AND ELECTRONIC COMMUNICATIONS

-Note: For employee and student use of district technology resources, see CQ.
+Note: For employee and student use of ESC technology resources, see EC.

 Public Information on Private Device

-A current or former board member or employee of a district who maintains public information on a privately owned device shall:
+A current or former board member or employee of an ESC who maintains public information on a privately owned device shall:

-- Forward or transfer the public information to the district or a district server to be preserved as provided by Government Code 552.004(a); or
+- Forward or transfer the public information to the ESC or an ESC server to be preserved as provided by Government Code 552.004(a); or

 - Preserve the public information in its original form in a backup or archive and on the privately owned device for the time described under Government Code 552.004(a).

 Gov't Code 522.004(b) [See EA]

 A communication or exchange of information between board members about public business or public policy over which the board has supervision or control does not constitute a meeting or deliberation for purposes of the Texas Open Meetings Act if: